 To conclude the lesson, you could do a short writing activity with some of the more popular topics that were discussed.
 Check out the News Report Writing Activity to as a lesson extension.

 Also, you could use the chopsticks as an object to pass quickly to other members, where students have to think of words within a certain time limit.
-For more information on how to play it, view the fun bomb game activity.

 Related ESL Resources Online: